Subject: Readme file for the RPN large-integer calculator

 112 {farey}

-To find the simplest rational between both fractions, press
+Find the simplest rational between both fractions

 {sto} {last} [Enter] {rcl}

-{dcr} {farey} to jump forward and verify.
+Press [Enter] {farey} to jump forward and verify.

 {clear}